In this article we will be diving deep about this interesting topic Vulnerability Assessment & Penetration Testing (VAPT).

 Steps of Penetration Testing Process

-The outcome of a PT is, generally, a evidence in the form of a screenshot or log, which substantiates the finding and can be a useful aid towards remediation.
+The outcome of a Penetration Testing is, generally, a evidence in the form of a screenshot or log, which substantiates the finding and can be a useful aid towards remediation.

-Let us now distinguish VA & PT !
+Let us now distinguish Vulnerability Assessment and Penetration Testing !

 Vulnerability Assessment (VA) Vs Penetration Testing (PT)

-– PT is more useful when the target’s security maturity level is high / defense is strong
+– Penetration Testing is more useful when the target’s security maturity level is high / defense is strong

-– PT is an effective approach with specific goals in mind
+– Penetration Testing is an effective approach with specific goals in mind

 – PT is most suitable in situations where depth over breadth is preferred